Venthe/gitea-helm-chart/README.md

 INSTALL_LOCK is always set to true, since we want to configure Gitea with this helm chart and everything is taken care of.

-_All default settings are made directly in the generated app.ini, not in the Values._
+_All default settings are made directly in the generated `app.ini`, not in the Values._

 #### Database defaults

 If a builtIn database is enabled the database configuration is set automatically.
-For example, PostgreSQL builtIn will appear in the app.ini as:
+For example, PostgreSQL builtIn will appear in the `app.ini` as:

 ```ini
 [database]